Questions Swirl A Day After DR Congo coup Attempt - UrduPoint

 "We also have a naturalised British subject, the number two of the group," Ekenge said.

+The United States nonetheless said it would cooperate "to the fullest extent possible" in the investigation and again condemned the coup attempt.

+"We are extremely concerned by the reports of involvement by US citizens," State Department spokesman Matthew Miller said.

-He said the group was made up of "several nationalities" and that around 40 of the attackers had been arrested and four -- including Malanga -- killed.
+Ekenge, the army spokesman, said the attackers were made up of "several nationalities" and that around 40 were arrested, with another four -- including Malanga -- killed.

 Malanga's son, Marcel Malanga, was also among the assailants.

-But it is still unclear what the exact motives of the group behind coup bid were.
+But the exact motives of the group behind the coup bid remain unclear.

-"I am shocked by the events this morning and very worried by the reports of American citizens allegedly being involved," US ambassador to the DRC Lucy Tamlyn posted on X, formerly Twitter, on Sunday.

-"Rest assured that we are cooperating with authorities in DRC to the fullest extent possible, as they investigate these criminal acts and hold accountable any American citizen involved."
+The Southern African Development Community (SADC) and African Union both condemned the attempted coup.

-African Union Commission chief Moussa Faki Mahamat is following events in the DRC with "great concern" and "strongly condemns" the attempted coup, the AU said in a statement.
+African Union Commission chief Moussa Faki Mahamat was also following events with "great concern", the AU said in a statement.

-The events come five months after Tshisekedi was re-elected in elections in late December with more than 70 percent of votes in the first round.
+The coup attempt comes five months after Tshisekedi was reelected with more than 70 percent of votes in the first round.

 He became president in 2019 promising to improve living conditions in DRC -- which boasts mineral riches but has a largely impoverished population -- and to put an end to 25 years of bloodshed in the east.